MKand/GatewayAPI/demos/multi-team/Instructions.md

 # Multi-team Global External Gateway demo
  Please note that this is **not** an official resource, so please refer to the documentation on GKE Autopilot on Google Cloud's official site.

-Please run the buildplatform.sh script before processing.
+**NOTE**: Please run the buildplatform.sh script before processing.
 Follow the instructions in the readme file.

 ## Connect to your cluster
 ```sh